qiime2/docs/source/tutorials/sample-classifier.rst

    :url: https://docs.qiime2.org/2017.7/data/tutorials/moving-pictures/table.qza
    :saveas: moving-pictures-table.qza

-Next, we will attempt to predict from which body site each sample originates as a function of sequence variant composition.
+Next, we will attempt to predict which body site each sample originated from based on its microbial composition.

 .. command-block::